1WT24CS013/aboutMyself1/README.md

 Subject Code: BCS358C
 Academic Year: 2024-25
 Mobile No: 1234656787
-My date of joining to gitw :15th sep-2024
+date of joining to gitw :15th sep-2024